Gager

 Description

-Protected fishing and sports boat harbour in the Hagen Wiek.
+Protected fishing and recreational boat harbor in the Hagen Wiek.

 NV Cruising Guide